 When I started out I did not make a very deep undercut on the edge of the bone.
 Then, when I turned the finished cast, I left half of the fossil in pieces in a heap still on the ground.
 This happened to me only once.
 I now cup the plaster cast round the underside edges as far as possible, even if I end up casting a lot of extra matrix.

 I cut the burlap in to pieces about 12” x 18” each.
-I usually use many small pieces on a bone rather than try to encompass the bone in one large sheet.
-I find it is easier to control in the wind.
+I usually use many small pieces on each bone.
+I find they are easier to control in the wind.
 I put on at least two layers.
 I have friends who use mega sheets and lap then back and forth to make a thick layer.
 On larger bones their casts are often 2 inches thick.

 I do not make a cast of every bone.
 Some times I find that several layers of heavy-duty aluminum foil will hold a specimen stable for transport to the van.
 If I find a rib in 4-5 pieces, I stabilize each segment and then stack then together and cover the grouping in layers of foil.
 I gave up trying to glue all the sections into one long piece in the field, which then I cannot transport without a cast.
 At times I have made a larger cast of several foiled bundles cushioned together.
 This requires good documentation and a lot of labeling.
 Yes!
 I have lost track of my bones before…“Now, what cast has which bones?”